-- Does this task bring the system down?: By default, preventive tasks will not bring the system down unless having the block down brings the system down based on the reliability-wise configuration in the diagram.
+- Task Consequences - Does this task bring the system down?: By default, preventive tasks will not bring the system down unless having the block down brings the system down based on the reliabilitywise configuration in the diagram.
 If you answer Yes, the task will bring the system down, even if the task has a zero duration.
 This forces the task to be included in the count of system downing events, regardless of the task's duration. - Does this task bring the item down?: It is assumed that a block will always be down when a preventive task is performed, even a task with a zero duration; thus, this option cannot be changed. - If bringing the item down causes the system to go down, do you still perform the task?: If you answer Yes, the task will be performed even if doing so brings the system down, either because the task itself brings the system down or because the task brings the block down and the block being down causes the system to go down.
 If you answer No and the task brings the system down, the task will never be performed during simulation unless the system is already down for another reason.
-For instance, a preventive task that is specified to be performed upon system down will be performed even if it brings the system down regardless of your answer here.
-This is because the system is already down, which is what triggered the task in the first place.
+For instance, a preventive task that is specified to be performed upon system down will be performed even if it brings the system down, which is what triggered the task in the first place.